Sky Diary

 The Moon

-The Moon will be full on the 5th, a last quarter on the 12th, new on the 20th and at first quarter on the 28th November.
+The Moon is full on the 4th, at last quarter on the 11th, new on the 20th and at first quarter on the 27th December.

 Need this in a different language?